Grants and Rebates available for Energy Efficiency Upgrades in Residential Property

 energy efficiency rental standards in australia

-State / Territory Energy Efficiency Standard (Existing Rentals) Applies To / Effective Dates Details / Sources
+State / Territory Energy Efficiency Standard (Existing Rentals) Applies To / Effective Dates Source

-ACT Ceiling insulation required: properties with no insulation or rated < R2 must upgrade to R5 Existing tenancies: by 30 Nov 2026 or within 9 months of new lease act.gov.au
+ACT Ceiling insulation required: properties with no insulation or rated below R2 must upgrade to R5.
+By 30 Nov 2026, or within 9 months of a new lease. https://www.act.gov.au

-• Gas heaters and hot water systems must be replaced with electric alternatives at end-of-life in rental properties
+• Gas heaters and hot water systems must be replaced with electric alternatives at end-of-life.

-• Broader upgrades (insulation, cooling, hot water, showerheads, draught-proofing) begin March 2027 — but only at new lease or appliance failure
+• Broader upgrades (insulation, cooling, hot water, showerheads, draught-proofing) start March 2027 — at new lease or appliance failure.

-• Broader upgrades & gas phase-out: from 1 Mar 2027 for new leases or end-of-life appliances
+• Broader upgrades: from 1 Mar 2027 (new leases or failed appliances).

 NSW No energy efficiency standard.
-General minimum standards only: lighting, hot water, ventilation, plumbing, weatherproofing All existing rentals fairtrading.nsw.gov.au
+General minimum standards apply: lighting, hot water, ventilation, plumbing, weatherproofing.
+All existing rentals. https://www.fairtrading.nsw.gov.au

-Queensland (QLD) No energy efficiency standard.
-General minimum housing standards: weatherproofing, plumbing, locks, WELS fixtures All existing rentals rta.qld.gov.au
+Queensland No energy efficiency standard.
+General housing standards include weatherproofing, plumbing, locks, and WELS fixtures.
+All existing rentals. https://www.rta.qld.gov.au

-South Australia (SA) No energy efficiency standard.
-Habitability standards only: cleanliness, functioning utilities, safety All existing rentals sa.gov.au
+South Australia No energy efficiency standard.
+Only habitability standards apply: cleanliness, functioning utilities, and safety.
+All existing rentals. https://www.sa.gov.au

-Western Australia (WA) No energy efficiency standard.
-General safety and maintenance obligations only All existing rentals commerce.wa.gov.au
+Western Australia No energy efficiency standard.
+General safety and maintenance obligations only.
+All existing rentals. https://www.commerce.wa.gov.au

-Tasmania (TAS) No energy efficiency standard.
-General rules for safety, heating, weatherproofing, and plumbing All existing rentals cbos.tas.gov.au
+Tasmania No energy efficiency standard.
+General rules for safety, heating, weatherproofing, and plumbing.
+All existing rentals. https://www.cbos.tas.gov.au

-Northern Territory (NT) No energy efficiency standard.
-Property must be safe and habitable; no insulation or appliance mandates All existing rentals nt.gov.au
+Northern Territory No energy efficiency standard.
+Property must be safe and habitable; no insulation or appliance requirements.
+All existing rentals. https://www.nt.gov.au